key4127/CS61A-labs-and-projects/homework1/homework1.md

 -  If the result is a true value v, then the expression evaluates to v.
 -  Otherwise, the expression evaluates to the value of the subexpression <right>.

-### contional expressions
+### conditional expressions
 ```python
 consequent if predicate else alternative
 ```
 Similar to the ternary operator in C++.
-The difference is that it is the second statement that is evaluated, not the first.
+The difference is that it is the second statement that is the conditional statement, not the first.

+The evaluation rule is:
 - Evaluate the <predicate> expression.
 - If it's a true value, the value of the whole expression is the value of the <consequent>.
 - Otherwise, the value of the whole expression is the value of the <alternative>.